tarantool/doc/doc/reference/reference_lua/box_error.rst

         e2:set_prev(e5)
         -- Now there are two lists: e1->e2->e5 and e3->e4

     The iProto protocol also supports stacked diagnostics.
-See details :ref:`here <box_protocol-iproto_protocol>`.
+See details in :ref:`Binary protocol -- responces for errors -- extra <box_protocol-responses_error_extra>`.